International Human Resource Management

 2. Conflict of interest

 If employees take up jobs from competitors, it can create a conflict of interest in the workplace.
 Helping your competitor develop related products or services in plain words is just unethical.
-You are basically cheating on your current employer that may have a financial impact on their business.
+You are basically cheating on your current employer, which may have a financial impact on their business.
 It is a big NO.

 3. Compromises confidentiality